 Everybody knows that those in bad health, and those who seldom play, do not laugh much.
-So let to the belief that this life is a vale of tears, though it once was just that for many of us.
+So let each family play together or separately, as much as their circumstances warrant.
+We are sure God wants us to be happy, joyous, and free.
+We cannot subscribe to the belief that this life is a vale of tears, though it once was just that for many of us.
 But it is clear that we made our own misery.
 God didn't do it.
 Avoid then, the deliberate manufacture of misery, but if trouble comes, cheerfully capitalize it as an opportunity to demonstrate His omnipotence.